markpond/api-documentation/authorisation.md

 	# If using Rails, now redirect the user
 	redirect_to redirect

-The user will then go and choose whether or not to authorize your application.
+The user will then go and choose whether or not to authorise your application.

 If the user refuses to grant access to your application, they will be redirected to an URL similar to: